 Pink Noise is used by audio engineers for speaker testing and troubleshooting signal flow in equipment.
 The output signal is measured for degradation using a frequency spectrum analyzer for comparison to the input signal.
 Pink Noise can be heard at music venues while the sound system is being setup or milling about a recording facility while preforming diagnostics.

-I have to admit, headphone burning was not on my mind when I made the Ten Hours of Pink Noise.
+Headphone burning was not on my mind when I made the Ten Hours of Pink Noise.
 I had heard of the concept.
 A few manufacturers mention the technique.
 Headphones are meant to be used out of the box, there are listening enthusiasts who feel a worn in set of headphones sound better.
 By playing full spectrum pink noise for an extended period, the burn-in procedure is theoretically more even than playing back music.
 Comments indicate there are believers and non-believers of headphone burn in.
 I say, what can it hurt?
 Burn away.
 There is also a Headphone Burn-In creation on the channel specifically created for the task.

 That’s Pink Noise and why it is so popular.